Last night some friends did an improvised version of Degrassi: Junior High. It was hilarious.

 • Dexter with his “kill outfit,” souvenir blood samples, and Miami bachelor pad

-• The Wire‘s McNulty and Bunk getting drunk, the omnipresent orange sofa, Omar with his gun, even Senator Davis’s trademark “Sheeeeeeeeit!”
+• The Wire‘s McNulty and Bunk getting drunk, the omnipresent orange sofa, Omar with his gun, or Senator Davis’s trademark “Sheeeeeeeeit!”

 • Don Draper in his razor-sharp suit, downing whisky at 10 a.m. in his hip ’60s ad agency